NativeScript/firebase/packages/firebase-admob/README.md

   }
 })
 ```

-4. Display the the ad
+4. Load the ad

-To display the ad, call the `load` method on ad instance.
+You load the ad by calling the `load` method on the ad instance.

 ```ts
 import { InterstitialAd } from '@nativescript/firebase-admob'